Randhurst Village: Redevelopment

 In April 2007, the village of Mount Prospect approved a plan that included the demolition of the core of Randhurst.
 Designs by Larry Beame of Beame Architectural Partnership enabled the existing anchors to remain standing and be integrated into the redeveloped lifestyle center.
 Beame said the goal was to create "a traditional Main Street shopping experience" that features a primary retail street with diagonal parking and public spaces for socializing.
 The redevelopment was set to begin within two years.

 Randhurst's final shopping day was Tuesday, September 30, 2008.
-By then, only two stores remained open inside the mall: Fashion Plus, and Your Choice Gifts.
+By then, only two stores remained open inside the mall: Fashion Plus and Your Choice Gifts.
 Both stores were ordered by management to be vacated by 9:00pm CST.

-Demolition began in the winter of 2008/2009 with the mall offices near Carson Pirie Scott so a new loading ramp could be constructed for the department store.
+Demolition began in late 2008.
+The first building to be demolished were the mall offices near Carson Pirie Scott so a new loading ramp could be constructed for the department store.
 The mall was then gutted as it still contained hazardous asbestos insulation.
-By the following summer, visible demolition work had resumed.
+By the summer of 2009, visible demolition work had begun on the mall’s core.
 Less than eleven months after Randhurst closed, the mall's signature dome was pulled down on August 28, 2009, ending the existence of Cook County's first enclosed mall.

 2010s

 Construction of Randhurst Village began in the fall of 2009.
 Bon-Ton Stores, Inc. announced a remodeling of the former mall's Carson Pirie Scott anchor in May 2009, which was completed in November 2010.
 A new AMC movie theater, with 12 screens, replaced the Randhurst 16 outparcel theater - originally the General Cinema Fourplex (1962–1996) and purchased by AMC in 2002 - in April 2011.
-T.J.Maxx and Old Navy also opened in Randhurst during 2011 while The Sports Authority replaced Steve & Barry's.
+T.J.
+Maxx and Old Navy (returning from previous mall), also opened in Randhurst during 2011 while The Sports Authority replaced Steve & Barry's.